adriengcql/lakefire/README.md

 - Build in loops and conditions
 - Embedded javascript linked to your component
 - Containers for simple layout
+- Use observable inside template and refresh is trigger with new data

 ```
 container middle left margin 20